rik404/APPFLx-doc/installation/index.rst

 Configure the Endpoint
 -----------------

 The command above will create a configuration file ``$HOME/.funcx/<ENDPOINT_NAME>/config.py``.
-You should update this file with appropriate configurations for the computing resource you are using before start the endpoint.
+You should update this file with appropriate configurations for the computing resource you are using before starting the endpoint.
 We provide few suggestions on setting this configuration file.

 	- If you are using your own linux machine or some virtual machines provided by cloud service provider such as AWS EC2 or Azure virtual machine, you probably do not need change most part of the config.py file.
 You just need to specify the number of blocks you want to allocate to the endpoint.